 - While sleeping on your front… well, that’s not exactly going to be possible now, is it (2)!

 If you are not comfortable sleeping on your left side, it’s always better to start the habit while you are trying to conceive so as to avoid the uneasiness later.

 Common Sleep Disturbances

-Apart from these issues, other “nightly” niggles may get in the way of a good sleep during third trimester, such as:
+Apart from these issues, other “nightly” niggles that may get in the way of good sleep during the third trimester includes (5):

 - Leg cramps